isabella232/docs-13/docs/getting-started/Setting_up_the_project.md

 ## Creating the Content Models

-To create the needed content models you can now click on your freshly born project and get to your project dashboard.
-Select `Models` in the left hand navigation - this is where it gets interesting.
-In order to use the example project we need to have a fixed structure for our models.
+To create the necessary content models you can now click on your created project to get to your project dashboard.
+Select `Models` in the sidebar - this is where it gets interesting.
+In order to use the example project, we need to have a fixed structure for our models.

 Our Blog will consist of two main Models: